LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

-# Learn on Demand Systems IDLx (Integrated Digital Learning eXperience) Authoring Guide
+# Learn on Demand Systems Integrated Digital Lab eXperience Authoring Guide

 ## Introduction

-This guide provides information on the Integrated Digital Lab Version 2 (IDLx) Platform, the various elements that comprise a lab that uses this platform, the steps for converting a traditional IDL v1 based lab to an IDLx based lab, and some tips and best practices.
+This guide provides information on the Integrated Digital Lab eXperience (IDLx) Platform, the various elements that comprise a lab that uses this platform, the steps for converting a traditional IDL (legacy) based lab to an IDLx based lab, and some tips and best practices.

 ### Intended Audience